dotunolaoye/dotunolaoye.github.io/index.md

-## You are welcome to my personal page

 # About me
-## Education
-### Research interest

-SUMMARY
 Experienced scientist with more than 3 years experience in disease trait discovery and evaluation within the academic, international research institute and industry setting.
 I combine skills in plant breeding, genetics/genomics, pathology and data analytics in delivering results to achieve goals towards food security.

 EDUCATION

 Master of Science – Plant Breeding, Genetics and Pathology.
 University of Arkansas, Fayetteville.
 USA                                                                          May 2021

 Bachelor of Agriculture (Honor’s: Crop Protection/Pathology) Federal University of Agriculture, Abeokuta.
 Nigeria.
 2017

 SELECTED AWARD/HONORS
  	Society Conference Travel Grant Award ($350) – Annual International Meeting (American Society for Horticultural Science, ASHS), Orlando, Florida.
 U.S.A (Revoked due to covid19 restriction as the award